Coffee-fueled-deadlines/PythonTutorial/README.md

   Python, as with all Programming Languages, uses a multitude of operators.
 Many of these operators are identical to those used in other languages while others are expressed in a unique way in Python.
 They will be listed in a table below:

+### Arithmetic Operators

+  Arithmetic Operators, in python, deal with adding, subtracting, multiplying, and dividing integers.
+Also, the addition operator can be used in strings as well to include variables.
+Listed below are some of the more common Arithmetic Operators.

 | Operator | Description | Example |
 | --- | --- | --- |
 | + | The Addition operator.
 This will add two variables together.
 For Integers and Floats, it'll return the sum of the values.
 For strings, it will return the two strings pieced together into one string.  | `a = 1 + 5` |